 Now, it’s been a while since I’ve talked about successful students in my e-commerce course, so this month I’m going to be having a bunch of six and seven-figure students from my class on the podcast.
 And today, I’m happy to have Sally Osborne on the show and she sells cross stitch kits online over at caterpillarcross-stitch.com.
 And she’s an amazing woman as you’ll soon find out and we are going to learn how she became successful.

 But before we begin I want to give a quick shout-out to Privy who’s a sponsor of the show.
-Privy is a tool that I use to build my email list for both my blog and my online store and right now I’m using Privy Display a cool Wheel of Fortune pop-up basically user gives your email for a chance to win valuable prizes in our store and customers love the gamification aspect of this and when implemented this form email signups increased by a hundred thirty one percent.
-Now, you can also use Privy to reduce car abandoned with cart saver pop-ups and abandoned cart email sequences as well one super low price that is much cheaper than using a full-blown email marketing solution.
-So bottom line Privy allows me to turn visitors into email subscribers and recover lost sales so head on over to privy.com/steve and try it for free if you decide you need to the more advanced features use coupon code MWQHJ for 15% off once again that’s privy.com/steve.
+Privy is a tool that I use to build my email list for both my blog and my online store and right now I’m using Privy Display a cool Wheel of Fortune pop-up basically user gives your email for a chance to win valuable prizes in our store and customers love the gamification aspect of this and when I implemented this form email signups increased by a hundred thirty one percent.
+Privy also offers a low-cost email solution for e-commerce Merchants.
+So if all you need are the basic email autoresponder sequences, like abandoned cart went back campaigns pre and post purchase flows.
+Then Privy might be an ideal solution for you.
+So bottom line, Privy allows you to turn the visitors into email subscribers and recover lost sales.
+So head on over to preview.com Steve and try it for free.
+And if you decide you need some of the more advanced features use coupon code MWQHJ for 15% off.
+Once again, that’s PRIVY.com/Steve

 Intro: Welcome to the My Wife Quit Her Job Podcast.
 We will teach you how to create a business that suits your lifestyle so can spend more time with your family focus on doing the things that you love.
 Here’s your host Steve Chou.